 bbb-conf (it’s a shell script) as it will help you understand the various components of BigBlueButton and how they work together (see also Architecture Overview).

 bbb-conf with no parameters it will print out the list of available options.

-$ bbb-conf BigBlueButton Configuration Utility - Version 1.0.N bbb-conf [options] Configuration: --version Display BigBlueButton version (packages) --setip <host> Set IP/hostname for BigBlueButton --setsecret <secret> Change the shared secret in bigbluebutton.properties Monitoring: --check Check configuration files and processes for problems --debug Scan the log files for error messages --watch Scan the log files for error messages every 2 seconds --secret View the URL and shared secret for the server --lti View the URL and secret for LTI (if installed) Administration: --restart Restart BigBlueButton --stop Stop BigBlueButton --start Start BigBlueButton --clean Restart and clean all log files --zip Zip up log files for reporting an error Testing: --disablewebrtc Disables WebRTC audio in the server
+$ bbb-conf BigBlueButton Configuration Utility - Version 2.5.2 bbb-conf [options] Configuration: --version Display BigBlueButton version (packages) --setip <IP/hostname> Set IP/hostname for BigBlueButton --setsecret <secret> Change the shared secret in /etc/bigbluebutton/bbb-web.properties Monitoring: --check Check configuration files and processes for problems --debug Scan the log files for error messages --watch Scan the log files for error messages every 2 seconds --network View network connections on 80, 443 and 1935 by IP address.
+1935 is deprecated.
+You will need to modify bbb-conf if you have custom ports. --secret View the URL and shared secret for the server --lti View the URL and secret for LTI (if installed) Administration: --restart Restart BigBlueButton --stop Stop BigBlueButton --start Start BigBlueButton --clean Restart and clean all log files --status Display running status of components --zip Zip up log files for reporting an error

 bbb-conf as a normal user.
 If a particular command requires you to run BigBlueButton as root, it will output a message saying

 you need to run this command as root.
 Below is an outline of the various commands.